-Students are required to complete 16 term courses, at least 7 of these in the Department of Comparative Literature (including the comparative literature proseminar).
-Students must take at least 10 courses in the field of Renaissance Studies (offered in several departments), including 2 terms of the Renaissance Studies Core Course and 3 courses in two disciplines other than literature (such as History, History of Art, or Religious Studies).
-At least 3 of a student’s overall list of courses must be in literary theory, criticism, or methodology; at least 2 must be completed with the grade of ‘honors’; at least one course each on poetry, narrative fiction and drama, and at least one course each in ancient or medieval literature and Enlightenment or Modern literature.
-In general students should take a wide range of courses with a focus on one or two national or language-based literatures.
+Course work Students are required to complete fourteen term courses, at least seven of these (including the Comparative Literature proseminar, CPLT 515) in the Department of Comparative Literature.
+Students must take at least four courses in Early Modern Studies (offered in several departments), including the core seminar (EMST 700); at least one of these courses must be taken outside Comparative Literature.
+At least three of a student’s overall list of courses must be in literary theory, criticism, or methodology; at least one course each in poetry, narrative fiction, and drama; and at least one course each in ancient or medieval literature and Enlightenment or modern literature.
+At least two courses must be completed with the grade of Honors.
+In general, students should take a wide range of courses with a focus on one or two national or language-based literatures.

 Languages Students must demonstrate proficiency in three languages apart from English, one of which must fulfil the philological requirement in Comparative Literature.
 The languages chosen should be relevance to the student’s chosen area of research and should be determined in consultation with the DGSs in Comparative Literature and Early Modern Studies.

 Orals Qualifying exams follow the format in Comparative Literature; however, a significant portion of the student’s exam lists must be on early modern topics.
 The exact number will be determined in consultation with the DGSs in Comparative Literature and Early Modern Studies.

 Prospectus and dissertation The prospectus should be completed in September of the fourth year.
 Procedures regarding the dissertation will follow departmental practice, however at least one member of the dissertation committee must be an affiliate of the Program in Early Modern Studies.